The FAA wants your opinion on the size of airplane seats, but the deadline is fast approaching

 (NEXSTAR) — Airline passengers appear to be unsatisfied with the ever-shrinking size of their airline seats, according to thousands of travelers who are voicing their concerns with the Federal Aviation Administration.

 One prominent politician, however, has recently urged passengers to make their voices heard before the Nov.
-1 deadline, lest the FAA determine that no action is needed.
+1 deadline, lest the FAA determined that no action is needed.

 “Right now, the FAA is quietly seeking public comment on airplane seat size, and my guess is not a whole lot of consumers are chiming in or accessing the federal register,” Senate Majority Leader Chuck Schumer (D-NY), said in a statement obtained by the Staten Island Advance this week.